Many L&D leaders agree that our common goal looking to the future is focusing on our upskilling programmes.

 In other words: There’s a limit to what you can teach yourself, but there is no limit to what other people can teach you.
 It might be very difficult for someone in the marketing department to teach themselves SQL using just a passive online resource.
 But what if one of the company’s programmers put together a quick course to help them with the basics?

-The best way to facilitate this diversification is by decentralizing content creation.
-Instead of the L&D department pumping out courses based on what they think employees want to learn, let the employees dictate supply and demand.
-With 360Learning, anyone can request a course on any topic, and anyone else in the company can apply to be the “course champion” who creates the course.
+The best way to facilitate this diversification is by decentralising content creation.
+Instead of L&D pumping out courses based on what they think employees want to learn, let the employees identify their learning needs.
+With 360Learning, anyone can request a course on any topic, and anyone else can be the “course champion” who creates the course.

 A study by the Tehran University of Medical Sciences takes this a step further by asserting that the benefits of knowledge diversification extend beyond the material learned in the course itself.
 As people get to know one another and understand their coworkers’ unique strengths, you begin to see the development of learning communities that build on team members’ base knowledge—and amplify it.

-A 2018 LinkedIn Study found that communication and collaboration are two of the most important soft skills employees can learn from L&D programs.
-In fact, 92% of executives said soft skills are either equal to, or more valuable than, technical skills for employees company-wide.
+A 2018 LinkedIn Study found that communication and collaboration are two of the most important soft skills employees can learn from L&D programmes.
+In fact, 92% of executives said soft skills are either equal to or more valuable than technical skills for employees company-wide.

-With a good collaborative learning program, you can help employees learn both occupational skills and social skills at the same time.
+With a good collaborative learning programme, you can help employees learn both occupational skills and social skills at the same time.

 Researchers M. Laal and S. Ghodsi did a meta-analysis of hundreds of collaborative learning studies.
-They found that learning together not only led to students developing better problem-solving skills, but it also built social skills like empathy and social understanding.
+They found that learning together led students to develop better problem-solving skills and built social skills like empathy and social understanding.

-You can encourage these benefits by giving team members the opportunity to teach and learn from one another by creating their own online courses.
-Not only does handing the responsibility for course creation over to team members increase the company’s knowledge base, but it also encourages employees to stretch their empathy and communication skills.
+You can encourage these benefits by giving team members the opportunity for peer learning by creating their own online courses.
+Not only does handing the responsibility for course creation to group members increase the company’s knowledge base, but it also encourages employees to stretch their empathy and communication skills.